helohe/search-plugins/LOG.md

      - Disable/Remove all rules
      - Add your rules
    - Any other Add-Ons you want like LocalCDN, Privacy-Oriented Origin Policy, True Sight, NoScript, CSS Exfil Protection, CanvasBlocker or HTTPS Everywhere.
- - Allow uBlock origin and uMatrix in PBM
+ - Allow uBlock origin in PBM
  - Delete default-containers and create your own.
  - Remove policies.json
  - Add search-engines, see search-plugins/README.md